-In the event of a transition affecting the investment platform (i.e. as a result of a recordkeeping vendor or investment product/platform change), the Committee will continue to monitor the deselected investment(s) utilized under investment contracts held individually by Plan participants or otherwise.
-However, the Committee's ability to take action may be limited by the provisions of the governing investment contract.
+In the event of a transition affecting the investment platform (i.e. as a result of a recordkeeping vendor or investment product/platform change), the Committee will not continue to monitor the deselected investment(s) utilized under investment contracts held individually by Plan participants or otherwise.